yuzoiwasaki/Geography-BrazilianStates/README.md

 ## states\_all

     Geography::BrazilianStates->states_all;
-    # => output all states with full information as ArrayRef
+    # => get all states with full information as ArrayRef

 # LICENSE